canonical/sphinx-docs-guide/style-guide.rst

      - Output
    * - .. code::

-          .. include:: setup-rtd.rst
+          .. include:: index.rst
-             :start-after: In most cases, this should be private.
+             :start-after: Also see the following information:
-             :end-before: #.
-Specify the path to the
+             :end-before: and `Sphinx documentation starter pack repository`_
-     - .. include:: setup-rtd.rst
+     - .. include:: index.rst
-          :start-after: In most cases, this should be private.
+          :start-after: Also see the following information:
-          :end-before: #.
-Specify the path to the
+          :end-before: and `Sphinx documentation starter pack repository`_

 Adhere to the following conventions: